Listing 6-Cycles in Sparse Graphs: Progress Towards Listing Algorithms

 and optimizing the following objective function, which is the number of $3$-walks (up to $\poly\log n$ factors):

 If the objective function optimizes to a number which is at most $1.6$, then it will prove that the number of $3$-walks of the specified form cannot be larger than $\tilo(m^{1.6}+t)$.

-So, we can prove the lemma by iterating over the $36$ possible cases, defining the appropriate linear program in each case, and checking that the optimum of the linear program is at most $1.6$.
+So, we can prove the lemma by iterating over the $576$ possible cases, defining the appropriate linear program in each case, and checking that the optimum of the linear program is at most $1.6$.
 We wrote a simple program \cite{code} to iterate over the cases and solve the linear programs.
-Running the code we find that the optimum of each linear program is at most $1.6$, as desired. \end{proof}
+Running the code we find that the optimum of each linear program is at most $1.6$, as desired.
+We leave developing a human interpretable proof as an open question. \end{proof}